Interstate 276 Pennsylvania

 I-276 appears here now, but previously the pull through panel at Exit 326 inexplicably featured a New Jersey Turnpike trailblazer.
 The PA Turnpike otherwise extends another 32.8 miles to the Pearl Harbor Memorial Turnpike Extension in New Jersey.
 Photo taken by Chris and Amber Lokken (06/24/08).

-The loop ramp from U.S. 202 north here was later elevated to pass over the c/d roadway and merge from the left instead of the right to reduce weaving.
-Photo taken 10/11/01.
+Reducing weaving traffic, the loop ramp from U.S. 202 north here was later elevated to pass over the c/d roadway and merge from the left instead of the right.
+10/11/01

 - Pennsylvania Highways: Interstate 276.